jspecify/jspecify/docs/docs/spec.md

 -   type arguments of a receiver parameter's type

--   any component of the type after the `instanceof` operator
+-   any component of the type after the `instanceof` [type comparison operator][JLS 15.20.2]

-    > We may revisit this rule in the future in light of
+-   any component in a [pattern]

-    > [Pattern Matching for instanceof][JEP 394].
+    > We are likely to revisit this rule in the future.

 All locations that are not explicitly listed as recognized are unrecognized.